openregister/registers-rfcs/content/entry-invalidation/index.md

 ## Summary

-This RFC proposes a way to invalidate an entry.
+This RFC proposes a way to invalidate an entry so previous changes considered mistakes can be removed from the computed list of records.

 ## Motivation